 The Zone Technique-(originally named Zone Therapy)-was developed in 1931 by Dr. Thurman Fleet.
 The healing results Dr. Fleet’s patients achieved were remarkable.
 In the early 1990s, Dr. Pete Goldman began studying alongside several of Dr. Fleet’s top students and created his Zone Technique.

 The method is based on the idea that there are six potential zones of the body that, when disturbed by emotional, physical, or chemical stressors, can lead to a variety of diseases as well as pain.

-Dr Matt is the only Certified Practictioner of the Zone Technique in Western Australia
+Dr Matt is one of only a few Advanced Certified Practitioners of the Zone Technique in Australia.

 Dr Matt is certified in Dr Goldmans Zone Technique and is proud to offer this exciting method to his patients.